livetrails/targetjs/README.md

 1. **Postfix `$$` to the target name** (Deferred):
 A target name ending with `$$` indicates that it will be activated only after all the preceding target has completed, along with all its imperative targets, and after all API results have been received.

+1. **Prefix `_` to the target name** (Inactive):
+It indicates that the target is in an inactive state and must be activated by an event or other targets.

 1. **enabledOn**
 Determines whether the target is eligible for execution.
 If enabledOn() returns false, the target remains active until it is enabled and gets executed.